-According to our results, no correlation was found between nursing students' attitudes toward first clinical practice and perceived stress levels, and no study directly examining this relationship was identified.
-Although correlational studies have investigated the links between clinical practice satisfaction, clinical performance, clinical learning environment, and stress levels, some also addressed the relationship between attitudes toward practice and stress.
-18,30,31 Admi et al. reported a negative relationship between satisfaction with clinical experiences and stress, Ye et al. found a negative relationship between clinical performance and perceived stress, and Mazalová et al. stated that students with low academic stress expressed satisfaction with all aspects of clinical practice.
-Conversely, Jagoda and Rathnayake indicated that students with moderate to high stress had positive perceptions of the clinical environment.31 These differences may be related to individual and cultural characteristics, curricula, and coping strategies, and should be further examined in future studies.
+According to our study results, it was determined that there was no correlation between nursing students' attitudes toward first clinical practice and their perceived stress levels.
+No study has been found in the literature examining nursing students' attitudes and perceived stress levels towards their first clinical practice.
+There are correlational studies in the literature examining the relationship between clinical practice satisfaction, clinical performance, clinical learning environment, and stress levels, but there are also correlational studies examining the relationship between attitude towards clinical practice and stress levels.
+18,30,31 However, no study has been found examining the correlation between stress.
+In their study, Admi et al. mentioned a negative relationship between nursing students' satisfaction with their clinical experiences and their stress levels.18

+Ye et al. report a negative relationship between clinical performance and perceived stress.30 Similarly, Mazalová et al. found that students with low academic stress expressed satisfaction with all aspects of clinical practice.28 In contrast to the existing literature, Jagoda and Rathnayake indicate that students experiencing moderate to high levels of stress have positive perceptions of the clinical environment.31 The reasons for the different findings reported in the literature may have varied depending on the individual and cultural characteristics of the students, differences in nursing education curricula, and methods of coping with stress.
+These variables can be examined in detail in future studies.